Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

     1. Place all BIOS files you have obtained and want to use in `/ROMs/BIOS`.

-    1. Place the SD card back into your cart, and boot into the menu.
+    1. Place the SD card back into your cart, and boot into Pico-Launcher.

-    1. To play Atari 8-bit games, navigate to the `Emulators` folder, launch `A8DS.nds`, and select a ROM in the menu.
+    1. To play Atari 800/400 games, navigate to `/ROMs/800`, then select a ROM.

 ### Miscellaneous Consoles